Kinetic Theory of Chiral Active Disks: Odd Transport and Torque Density: Introduction

 Chiral active matter encompasses a broad class of systems that break parity symmetry at the level of their microscopic constituents~\cite{lowen2016chirality,liebchen2022chiral}.
 Representative examples range from microswimmers---such as sperm cells and bacteria moving along circular trajectories near surfaces~\cite{woolley2003motility,petroff2015fast}---to microorganisms, including cells~\cite{xu2007polarity}, algae~\cite{huang2021circular}, and starfish embryos~\cite{tan2022odd}, which exhibit the formation of rotating clusters.
 Chiral particles have also been artificially engineered by designing micro- or macroscopic objects with broken rotational symmetry.
 Notable examples include chiral active colloids moving along circular paths~\cite{kummel2013circular} and granular spinners that self-rotate due to external driving mechanisms such as light~\cite{siebers2023exploiting}, internal motors~\cite{carrillo2025depinning}, vibrating plates~\cite{scholz2018rotating,caprini2025spontaneous,tiwari2026reentrant,huang2023odd}, or airflows~\cite{lopez2022chirality,vega2022diffusive}.

 A wealth of distinctive phenomena characterizes these chiral systems \cite{caprini2019active,levis2019activity,kreienkamp2022clustering,bickmann2022analytical,pisegna2025spinning}.
 In particular, a circularly moving object that breaks parity symmetry typically exhibits edge currents along confining boundaries~\cite{workamp2018symmetry,mecke2024emergent,negi2023geometry,caprini2025active}, circulating currents in the presence of an external confining potential~\cite{caprini2023chiral}, as well as rotating crystallites in solid structures~\cite{huang2020dynamical,musacchio2026circling}.
 These effects originate from their non-standard diffusive properties, which couple different Cartesian components of the motion.
 As a consequence, Fick's law governing the density evolution involves a diffusion matrix with antisymmetric off-diagonal components.
-These terms are commonly referred to as odd diffusion~\cite{hargus2021odd,caprini2025active,vega2022diffusive, abdoli2026dynamicaldensityfunctionaltheory, faedi2026mobilitybasedapproachtransport} and have been analytically predicted starting from microscopic models of chiral active particles~\cite{hargus2021odd,kalz2022collisions,kalz2024oscillatory}.
+These terms are commonly referred to as odd diffusion~\cite{hargus2021odd,caprini2025active,vega2022diffusive, abdoli2026dynamicaldensityfunctionaltheory, faedi2026mobilitybasedapproachtransport}, or odd mobilities~\cite{reichhardt2019active, reichhardt2022active} and have been analytically predicted starting from microscopic models of chiral active particles~\cite{hargus2021odd,kalz2022collisions,kalz2024oscillatory}.
+Related diffusive responses and mobilities have also been reported in magnetic skyrmions due to gyrotropic effects~\cite{everschor2014real,Weibenhofer_Rozsa_Nowak_2021,dohi2023enhanced}.

 More broadly, the behavior of chiral systems is often described using hydrodynamic theories for the density and momentum fields, reminiscent of generalized Navier–Stokes equations operating far from equilibrium.
 In contrast to conventional fluids, the viscosity tensor of a two-dimensional chiral system contains antisymmetric components, known as odd viscosity coefficients (see Ref.~\onlinecite{fruchart2023odd} for a review).
 Odd viscosity~\cite{fruchart2023odd, banerjee2017odd, markovich2021odd, markovich2025chiral} was first introduced in hydrodynamic theory by Avron~\cite{avron1998odd} and has recently been observed experimentally both in active-matter systems~\cite{soni2019odd} and in electron fluids~\cite{berdyugin2019measuring}.
-Unlike bulk and shear viscosity, odd viscosity does not dissipate energy, yet it can generate edge currents and rotating structures, as observed experimentally.
+Unlike bulk and shear viscosity, odd viscosity does not dissipate energy, yet it can induce Hall-like transport~\cite{lou2022odd} and lift forces~\cite{lier2023lift, PhysRevLett.131.178303}.